diffplug/durian-rx/README.md

 DurianPlugins.set(RxTracingPolicy.class, new LogSubscriptionTrace()).
 ```

-Lastly, DurianRx provides convenience classes for manipulating Guava's immutable collections inside of reactive containers, such as `RxSet<T> extends RxValue<ImmutableSet<T>>`, which can be used as such:
+Lastly, DurianRx provides convenience classes for manipulating Guava's immutable collections inside of reactive containers, such as `RxSet<T> extends RxBox<ImmutableSet<T>>`, which can be used as such:

 ```java
 public void mouseClicked(MouseEvent e) {